Applications are now open for courses starting in January 2026

 Entry requirements

-• You should have a minimum of three National 5 passes including English OR
+✅ A minimum of three National 5 passes, including English (Grade C or above)

-• Successful completion of NC/NQ Level 5 Care.
+✅ OR successful completion of NC/NQ Level 5 Care

-• You must demonstrate the personal values and qualities that are suited to Care work.
+• You must show the personal values and qualities suited to a career in care.

 • If you do not have a formal ESOL qualification but your language skills meet this level, you should apply for your course and then contact our Admissions team to organise an internal language assessment here at the College.